 Trains have always represented adventure, suspense, and independence in my mind.

-My desire to travel by train as a kid went largely unfulfilled as passenger train service had essentially died in the southern U.S. three decades before I was born.
+My desire to travel by train as a kid went largely unfulfilled, though, as passenger train service had essentially died in the southern U.S. three decades before I was born.

-Now, I must admit before giving my full opinion on America’s passenger train monopoly that European rail had thoroughly spoiled my expectations.
-I’ve traveled on nearly every form of European train, from sleeper cars to German first class, to ex-communist-bloc clunkers with no plumbing (See image to the right).
-I fully expected that Amtrak wouldn’t come near Western European standards.
+Before giving my full experience on America’s passenger train monopoly, though, I must admit that European rail had spoiled my expectations.
+I’ve traveled on nearly every form of European train, from sleeper cars, to German first class, to ex-communist-bloc clunkers with no plumbing (See image to the right).
+So, I fully expected that Amtrak wouldn’t come near Western European standards.

-After my last Greyhound experience, which included a ten-hour delay because of a station shooting in Richmond (a station where I was already meant to have a healthy layover), having to pay $160 in Nashville (more than my entire round-trip ticket) to retrieve my truck after the rude employees impounded it (Greyhound’s website contained no warning that parking was not available at the station), I had promised myself never again to pay a cent to that poorly-run, antiquated hound .
+After my last Greyhound bus experience, which included a ten-hour delay because of a station shooting in Richmond, having to pay $160 in Nashville (more than my entire round-trip ticket) to retrieve my truck after the employees impounded it (Greyhound’s website contained no warning that parking was not available at the station), I had promised myself never again to pay a cent to that poorly-run, antiquated hound .

-Because I was unwilling to pay the extra airfare for all the luggage and the bicycle that I was taking along and willing to hitchhike from Birmingham to Washington D.C. before resorting to Greyhound, I had decided to check Amtrak prices.
+So, willing to hitchhike from Birmingham to Washington, D.C. before resorting to Greyhound, I decided to check Amtrak prices.